Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 2

-Note your current waiting period status
+Check your current waiting period and annual limit status

 3

-Join your new fund first
+Join your new fund before leaving the old one

 4

-Your new fund requests a transfer certificate
+New fund requests your transfer certificate

 5